babelouest/iddawc/API.md

 int i_build_auth_url_get(struct _i_session * i_session);
 ```

 The function `i_run_auth_request` builds the full auth requests and executes it.
 If the OAuth2 server answers with a successful response, the response will be parsed in the session properties.
 Otherwise, the redirect_to value and the errors if any will be parsed and made available in the session properties.
+The error message and error description, if any, will be available in the `struct _i_session` parameters `I_OPT_ERROR` and `I_OPT_ERROR_DESCRIPTION`

 ```C
 /**